Evidence for spin liquid behavior in the frustrated three-dimensional $S = 1/2$ Heisenberg garnet NaCa$_{2}$Cu$_{2}$(VO$_{4}$)$_{3}$

-Quantum spin liquids (QSLs) are long-range entangled states of matter, that evade thermodynamic phase transitions and remain dynamically disordered due to quantum fluctuations \cite{Lacroix2011,Balents2010,Broholm2020}.
+Quantum spin liquids (QSLs) are long-range entangled states of matter, that evade thermodynamic phase transitions and remain dynamically disordered due to quantum fluctuations \cite{Lacroix2011,Balents2010,Broholm2020}, yet with defining signatures such as topological order or fractionalization.
 While one-dimensional (1D) QSLs are well-established \cite{Haldane1983a,Haldane1983b,Schollwock2004,Giamarchi2004}, they appear in more constrained forms compared to the diverse theoretical predictions for higher dimensions.
 Over the past few decades, extensive research has focused on two-dimensional (2D) QSL candidates built on triangular lattice motifs \cite{Mendels2015,Li2020,Khuntia2020}.
 The mineral herbertsmithite ZnCu$_{3}$(OH)$_{6}$Cl$_{2}$ stands out as the most promising realization of the $S=1/2$ Kagome Heisenberg antiferromagnet exhibiting several defining characteristics of QSLs \cite{Mendels2007,Han2012}.
-Conversely, three-dimensionnal (3D) QSL candidates have long been scarce, since the higher lattice connectivity limit the degeneracy of low energy states necessary for QSL formation.
+Conversely, three-dimensional (3D) QSL candidates have long been scarce, since the higher lattice connectivity limits the degeneracy of low energy states necessary for QSL formation.
 The recent growing variety of experimentally discovered low-connectivity three-dimensional (3D) frustrated lattices (hyperkagome \cite{Okamoto2007,Khatua2022}, pyrochlore \cite{Subramanian1983,Gardner2010}, trillium \cite{Zivkovi2021,Bulled2022,Boya2022}, etc.) opens new perspectives on this long-standing challenge \cite{Moessner1998,Canals1998,Hopkinson2006,Hopkinson2007,Savary2017,Li2024}.
-Rare-earth-based pyrochlore oxides provide noteworthy cases, with exotic ground states stabilized by strong anisotropic interactions and large magnetic moments \cite{Rau2019}.
+Rare-earth-based pyrochlore oxides provide notable cases, with exotic ground states stabilized by strong anisotropic interactions and large magnetic moments \cite{Rau2019}.
 Nevertheless, the complex nature of $4f$ electron states and their small magnetic energy scale complicate the identification of the key mechanisms underlying their low-temperature behavior.
 While a consensus on the existence of a true 3D QSL has thus not yet been reached, Ce-based \cite{Smith2022, Poree2024} and charge disordered Tb-based pyrochlores currently show great promises \cite{Sibille2017,Alexanian2023}.